kyuupichan/electrumx/docs/environment.rst

   ``leveldb``.
 The other alternative is ``rocksdb``.
 You will need to install the appropriate python package for your engine.
 The value is not case sensitive.

-.. envvar:: HOST

-  The host or IP address that the TCP and SSL servers will use when binding listening sockets.
-Defaults to ``localhost``.
-To listen on multiple specific addresses specify a comma-separated list.
-Set to an empty string to listen on all available interfaces (likely both IPv4 and IPv6).

-.. envvar:: TCP_PORT

-  If set ElectrumX will serve TCP clients on :envvar:`HOST`\::envvar:`TCP_PORT`.

-  .. note:: ElectrumX will not serve TCP connections until it has
-            fully caught up with your daemon.

-.. envvar:: SSL_PORT

-  If set ElectrumX will serve SSL clients on :envvar:`HOST`\::envvar:`SSL_PORT`.
-If set then :envvar:`SSL_CERTFILE` and :envvar:`SSL_KEYFILE` must be defined environment variables with values the filesystem paths to those SSL files.

-  .. note:: ElectrumX will not serve SSL connections until it has
-            fully caught up with your daemon.

-.. envvar:: RPC_HOST

-  The host or IP address that the RPC server will listen on and defaults to ``localhost``.
-To listen on multiple specific addresses specify a comma-separated list.
-Servers with unusual networking setups might want to specify e.g. ``::1`` or ``127.0.0.1`` explicitly rather than defaulting to ``localhost``.

-  An empty string (normally indicating all interfaces) is interpreted as ``localhost``, because allowing access to the server's RPC interface to arbitrary connections across the internet is not a good idea.

-.. envvar:: RPC_PORT

-  ElectrumX will listen on this port for local RPC connections.
-  ElectrumX listens for RPC connections unless this is explicitly set to blank.
-The default depends on :envvar:`COIN` and :envvar:`NET` (e.g., 8000 for Bitcoin mainnet) if not set, as indicated in `lib/coins.py`_.

 .. envvar:: DONATION_ADDRESS